ECCC-MSC/open-data/docs/msc-data/nwp_caps/readme_caps_en.md

 # Data and Products of the Regional Canadian Arctic Prediction System (CAPS)

-CAPS provides an important contribution to various scientific experiments that are part of the Year of polar prediction (YOPP) and provides km-scale NWP forecasts for the canadian Arctic.
+The Canadian Arctic Prediction System (CAPS) is an experimental high-resolution atmospheric prediction system based on the Global Deterministic Prediction System (GDPS) that provides initial and lateral boundary conditions for atmospheric fields.
+The current system, coupled with the ice-ocean forecasting system, is making an important contribution to various scientific experiments that are part of the Polar Forecast Year (YOPP) by providing kilometre-scale numerical weather forecasts in the Canadian Arctic.

 ## Access